devaine/learning-cpp/chapter-1/notes.md

 ## The design, ideas, and principles of C++
 * C++ is based on providing direct mapping to operations and types in order to <ins>provide efficient memory use and low-level operations</ins>.
-As well as a flexible mechanism to provde use-defined types *with the same features* as built-in types.
+As well as a flexible mechanism to create user-defined types *with the same properties* as built-in types.

-* The new approach of C++ is that it's a general-purpose programming language for *developing and using abstractions*
+* The new approach of C++ is that it's a general-purpose programming language for __the development and use of abstractions__.

 * The principle of C++ is that:
-    * *"You leave no room for a lower-level language below C++*, except for Assembly code, and if you manage to write on a lower-level language than C++, then it should be the **main** systems-programming language of choice.
+    * *"You leave no room for a lower-level language below C++*, except for Assembly code, and if you manage to write on a lower-level language than C++, then that language should be the **main** systems-programming language of choice.

 * C++ directly supports **four** programming styles:
     * Procedural Programming
         - "Programming focused on <ins>processing and the design of suitable data structures</ins>"

     * Data Abstraction
-        - "Programming focused on the <ins>design of interfaces,</ins> hiding implementation details *in general* and representations *in partiuclar*"
+        - "Programming focused on the design of interfaces, meaning hiding implementation details *in general* and representations *in partiuclar*"

-    * Object-oritented Programming
+   * Object-Oritented Programming
-        * "Programming focused on the <ins>design, implementation, and use of class hierarchies.</ins> -- Class hierarchies provide a <ins>run-time polymorphism and encapsulation</ins>"
+        - "Programming focused on the <ins>design, implementation, and use of class hierarchies.</ins> Moreover, class hierarchies provide a <ins>run-time polymorphism and encapsulation</ins>"

    * Generic Programming
-        * "Programming focued on the <ins>design, implementation and use of general algorithms.</ins>"
+        - "Programming focued on the <ins>design, implementation and use of general algorithms.</ins>"

-* C++ Programming (as well as other languages) express their ideals of programming well by:
-    1. Representing ideas directly in code
-    2. Representing relationships among ideas directly in code (e.g hierachical, parametric, and ownership relationships)
-    3. Representing independent ideas independently in code.
-    4. Keep simple things simple (without making complex things *impossible*)
-    5. Prefer statically type-checked solutions (when applicable)
-    6. Keeping information local (e.g avoid global variables, minimize the use of pointers)
-    7. Don't overabstract (i.e don't generalize, introduce class hierarchies, or parameterize beyond obvious needs and experience)

-* Book Suggestions for C++ Programmers
-    1. Use constructors to establish invariants
-    2. Use constructor/destructor pairs to simplify resource management
-    3. Avoid "naked" *new* and *delete*
-    4. Use containers and algorithms rather than built-in arrays and ad hoc code
-    5. Prefer standard-library facilities to locally developed code
-    6. Use exceptions, rather than error codes, to report errors athat cannot be handled locally
-    7. Use semantics to avoid copying large projects
-    8. USe *unique_ptr* to reference objects of polymorphic type
-    9. Use *shared_ptr* to reference shared objects without a single owner that is responsible for their destruction.
-    10. Use templates to maintain static type safety (eliminate casts) and avoid unnecessary use of class hierarchies.

 ## Advice